 While TransUnion doesn’t have a streamlined online tool or fax offering, they do advise family members or executors to call (800) 680-7289 for more assistance.
 If you need any help requesting that a death alert be placed on a deceased’s account, your first action should be to contact the bureaus directly.

 Other things to do besides reporting the death

 Although going through the process of contacting credit reporting agencies may seem like a hassle, your to-do list doesn’t end here.
 In addition to notifying the credit bureaus of the death, you should also request a copy of the person’s credit report.
 The Identity Theft Resource Center provides a form you can use to request the reports.
 This will help you to better understand what accounts are open, and it can help you spot suspicious activity.
 Should you face the worst-case scenario and your loved one’s identity is stolen, this will also help you to prove any charges the thieves incur.

 Additionally, while it’s common for funeral directors to assist you in reporting a loved one’s death to the Social Security Administration, it behooves you to ensure this has been done.
 The easiest way to contact the SSA is online, but you can also call them toll-free at (800) 772-1213 or at their TTY number, (800) 325-0778.

 Other items for your list:

 - Be proactive and let the deceased’s various financial institutions and account holders know about their death.
 Reach out to banks, insurers, brokerages, lenders, mortgage companies and credit card companies by mailing them copies of the death certificate.
-Kerskie recommends sending these things by certified mail and request a return receipt to ensure the safety of the personal information you’re sending.
+Kerskie recommends sending these items by certified mail and requesting a return receipt to ensure the safety of the personal information you’re sending.

-- Consider changing the deceased’s address to forward to a loved one’s home or an executor’s place of business.
+- Consider changing the deceased’s address to forward to another loved one’s home or an executor’s place of business.
 Identity thieves sometimes steal personal information out of a deceased person’s mail box.

 - Don’t forget to file the deceased’s final tax return.